 Mac

-To check the DPI on macOS:
+To check the DPI in macOS:

 1. Open Finder and go to your image location